AI Cannot Enforce Its Own Authority

 Predictable Failure Modes

-They are predictable outcomes of deploying autonomous and semi-autonomous agents whose outputs are treated as authoritative inputs for other agents, without runtime enforcement of delegated authority.
+The following are predictable outcomes of deploying autonomous and semi-autonomous agents whose outputs are treated as authoritative inputs for other agents, without runtime enforcement of delegated authority.

 Fail Scenario # 1